Bordeaux Bike and Boat

 GPS devices, loaded with the daily routes are available to rent on board for €15 (payable locally).

-Helmets are not mandatory in France but we always advocate their use.
+Children under the age of 12 are required to wear a helmet in France and we always advocate their use for riders of all ages.
 As there are only a limited number on board we recommend bringing your own to ensure a perfect fit.

 This tour operates on the MS Bordeaux, a comfort class river cruiser.
 More images of her can be found the gallery.